MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-retail-footfall-detection.md

 ---

-# Deploy a footfall detection solution using Azure and Azure Stack Hub
+# Deploy an AI-based footfall detection solution using Azure and Azure Stack Hub

 This article describes how to deploy an AI-based solution that generates insights from real world actions by using Azure, Azure Stack Hub, and the Custom Vision AI Dev Kit.